zachchong/tp/docs/UserGuide.md

 ![empty interview](images/emptyInterviewExample.png)
 ![filled interview](images/filledInterviewExample.png)

+### Display the upcoming interview : `nextInterview`

+Displays the next scheduled interview that occurs at or after the current date and time, excluding any interviews already in the past.

+Format: `nextInterview`

+Examples:
+* `nextInterview` Displays the most upcoming scheduled interview "[Meta Interview] on 15 Oct 2050 2:30PM at Meta HQ."

 ### Add category(s) to a person : `addCat`

 Add category(s) to a person identified by the index number used in the displayed person list.